an3urysm/live-share/docs/main/platform-support.md

 Creative Commons Attribution 4.0 License (International): https://creativecommons.org/licenses/by/4.0/legalcode -->

-# Language and platform support in Live Share
+# Language and platform support

 Visual Studio Live Share's features are intended to work across a diverse landscape of languages and application platforms.
 However, given the sheer number of variations, some platforms and languages are more complete than others.
 This document covers the current known state of a number of popular languages and platforms for currently supported features.